 Amenities at Fort Wilderness Resort

+The amenities at Fort Wilderness are pretty extensive and one of the reasons we love it so much!
 Check out the Walt Disney World website for a full list of amenities at Fort Wilderness Resort.
 And grab our Fort Wilderness Bucket List to get you started!
-Here are some of our favorite activities.
+Here are the basics

-Complimentary Internet.
 All Walt Disney World resorts offer free high-speed internet, but we weren’t entirely sure how that would work in a camp setting.
 Never fear, the internet is still free and pretty reliable even in the wilderness!

-On-Site Laundry.
 Self-Service Laundry rooms are located in Comfort Stations throughout Fort Wilderness Resort and Campground, so whether you’re staying a week or a month, you have the convenience of home!

 Fort Wilderness Resort Transportation Options